jsaintro/publicnotes/Home Automation/homeseer/Setup.md

     Name: SmartStick+
     Interface Model: HomeSeer SmartStick +
     Serial Port: /dev/ttyACM0

+3. Enable the interface

+### Add the Outdoor switch
+Under actions in the Z-Wave Interfaces
+`Add/Include a Node`

 Enable the Z-wave plugin (Which is preinstalled)

 Follow the Web UI steps in